About BSS Guardian™

 Click here to read BSS Guardian’s™ Terms & Conditions and mobile terms.

-Why Buildings Need Purpose-Built Emergency Preparedness Software
+Why Employers Need Purpose-Built Emergency Preparedness Systems

 Purpose-built emergency preparedness software does.
-It puts the right procedures, the right training, and the right communication tools in front of every occupant before an event and during one.
+It puts the right procedures, the right training, and the right communication tools in front of every employee before an event and during one.
 It also produces the documentation that lets risk and legal teams demonstrate due diligence after.

 What BSS Guardian™ Delivers as Your Emergency Preparedness Software